 Avoiding popups and advertisements

-One of the most frustrating things for me is when I visit new website and I am bombarded with pop-up windows asking me to subscribe for more posts or to join some form of mailing list.
+One of the most frustrating things for me is when I visit a new website and am bombarded with pop-up windows asking me to subscribe for more posts or to join some form of mailing list.
 It’s even worse when I close all of those pop-ups only to have advertisements that obscure the content of the page I’m reading, or the advertisements contain videos with flashing lights.
-I prefer to keep my website looking as clean as possible, and do not display any advertisements or pop-ups on my posts (or anywhere else) as I want to make sure that readers can easily access my posts without distraction.
+I do not display any advertisements or pop-ups on my posts (or anywhere else) as I want to make sure that readers can easily access my posts without distraction.

 Instead of a pop-up, I have an option for people to subscribe to my blog in the main menu, which opens a new page and tells users how their data will be used.